Democratic primary debate for Congressional House seat

-MISSOULA, Mont. - Last week republican candidates kicked off debates in their running for the one of two open seats in the U.S House race.
+MISSOULA, Mont. - Last week, Republican candidates kicked off debates in their running for one of two open seats in the U.S House race.

-In the first democratic debate of the primary season, the democratic candidates had their chance to speak at Hensler Stadium in Havre.
+In the first Democratic debate of the primary season, the Democrat candidates had their chance to speak at Hensler Stadium in Havre.
 Each candidate was asked to answer questions surrounding agriculture issues here in Montana.

-From getting youth more involved in the farming industry, to addressing access to resources, and the different factors that could play into farming production like the impacts from climate change.
+From getting youth more involved in the farming industry, to addressing access to resources, and the different factors that could play into farming production like the impacts of climate change.

 "In the fort, a big research program, there is just a lot of opportunity to I think be leaders in climate change and how that affects the crops that we plant or how we irrigate what times of the year we plant irrigate and put water on so that college like MSU, MSU northern... are leaders in that field,” said Mark Sweeney, House District 2 candidate.